starsman-lab/Intersection-Flow-5K/README.md

 >
 > *PRCV, 2025*

 This dataset is specifically designed to address the unique challenges of real-world, infrastructure-based traffic monitoring.
-It features high-density scenes, extreme scale variations, and severe, persistent occlusions, providing a challenging benchmark for modern object detectors.
+It features high-density scenes, extreme scale variations, and severe, persistent occlusions, providing a challenging benchmark for modern object detectors.The Intersection-Flow-5k dataset is available at [dataset](https://www.kaggle.com/datasets/starsw/intersection-flow-5k).

 ## **1. Dataset Highlights & Challenges**